rbrich/xcikit/README.md

 ### Porting to Windows

-The project is not yet ported to Windows, but the dependency management and build configuration should already work.
-The extent of the porting is not yet decided, but at least the xci-script should eventually work.
+The project is not yet fully ported to Windows.
+But the essential parts should already work:

+- dependencies via Conan
+- build scripts (using git-bash)
+- CMake configuration and build
+- core and script libraries + demos

+How to build:

-1) Install build tools via their Windows installers: Git, CMake, Conan (`git`, `cmake` and `conan` commands should now work in cmd.exe)
+1) Install build tools via their Windows installers: Git, CMake, Conan (`git`, `cmake` and `conan` commands should now work in `cmd.exe`)

 2) Open *Git Bash* and run `./bootstrap.sh`